algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport46.md

 ### Development of our game

-Now that our junior Softwar engineers have some knowledge of assembly.
-So they started by choosing a map for our game and began coding it to get a feel for it.
+Now that our junior Softwar engineers have some knowledge of assembly, they can now choose a map for our game and begin coding it to get a feel for it.

 *Junior Software Engineer*

 ### Advencement about the Test Plan

-Our QA is looking for information to start writing his Test Plan.
+Our QA started making a test plan by taking examples from already existing professional test plans.

 *Manech Laguens*